 Can I be in more than one?

-In fact, your partner could have multiple de facto partners as long as they are living together and fulfil the relevant criteria.
+The short answer to this question is yes.
+A person can have multiple de facto partners as long as they are living together and fulfil the relevant criteria.

 Again, the answer to this question is yes.